 You should also be aware that many new appliances are being manufactured with wireless chips (for the Internet of Things) whether you want them or not.
 So your new television is likely to have wifi capability.
 If you do not want that, you will need to access the settings and disable wifi.

-However, more modern routers make it difficult to turn off, so you may need to contact your service provider to ask them to turn off the wifi facility.
+Unfortunately, more modern routers make it difficult to turn off, so you may need to contact your service provider to ask them to turn off the wifi facility.

 Make sure to disable all wifi settings on your computer including Bluetooth etc